dugger/interview_questions/fibonacci/Readme.md

 end
 ```

-Before we recursively call the function (twice), check the cache to see if we already have the value.
+Before recursively calling the function (twice), I check the cache to see if I already have the value.
 If not, make the calls to calculate it and store it in the cache.
 It's easy, and it works.
 Now calculating the 45th digit of Fibonacci is practically instant (4.6e-05 seconds) and only takes 89 function calls.
 Great, right?
 Let's try for the millionth digit again.
 I wonder if it can beat the 18 seconds from the simple approach...

 > SystemStackError: stack level too deep